filippovarini/sharktrack/sharktrack-user-guide.md

 - `--output {value}` Path to output folder (default=`./outputs`)
 - `--imgsz {value}` Select the image size the model processes.
 Default 640.
 Lower is faster but lower accuracy and vice versa.
 - `--peek` Run the model in [peek mode](#sharktrackpeek-mode)
+- `--chapters` Use if your videos are broken into chapters.
+The model aggregates the chapter information into one single video
 - `--live` output a tracked video like [this](https://drive.google.com/file/d/1b_74wdPXyJPe2P-m1c45jjsV2C5Itr-R/view?usp=sharing). ⚠️ Requires to provide the full video path with the `--input` argument (i.e. `python app.py --live --input input_folder/sample.mp4`)

 Example: